Jason-Kurth/engine-anomaly-detection/README.md

 # Ship Engine Anomaly Detection

+## Problem
+Modern ship engines generate large volumes of sensor data, but identifying abnormal operating behaviour that may signal mechanical issues is difficult using simple monitoring rules.

-This project explores anomaly detection methods to identify abnormal behaviour in ship engine sensor data.
-Detecting unusual operating patterns early can support predictive maintenance and reduce operational risk.
+This project applies unsupervised anomaly detection techniques to identify unusual engine behaviour patterns in sensor telemetry data.

 ## Method
 The dataset contains engine telemetry measurements such as RPM, pressures, and temperatures.
 After exploratory analysis, three anomaly detection approaches were compared: